-Engine features and technologies MIM chapter or section If contracted, iCER diesel Tier III mode ^{a)} is available for this engine (see Figure 1-2, 🗎 1-8).
+Engine features and technologies MIM chapter or section If contracted, iCER diesel Tier III mode ^{a)} is available for this engine (see Figure 1-2, 🗎 1-7).
 1.3 In gas mode, low-load engine operation is possible.
-1.3.1 If contracted, Fuel Sharing Mode ^{a)} (FSM) is available for this engine (see Fuel Sharing Mode, 🖹 1-15).
-1.3.3 Improved engine performance with reduced environmental footprint is made possible through the Intelligent Control by Exhaust Recycling (iCER) system in gas mode.
-Table 1-3, 1-4 provides a summary of the iCER system features and components.
+1.3.1 If contracted, Fuel Sharing Mode ^{a)} (FSM) is available for this engine (see Fuel Sharing Mode, 🗈 1-13).
+1.3.3 Improved engine performance with reduced environmental footprint is made possible through the Intelligent Control by Exhaust Recycling (iCER) system.
+Table 1-3, 🗎 1-4 provides a summary of the iCER system features and components.
 4.2 Efficiently cooled piston crown is made possible by jet-shaker cooling.
-4.5.2 A high-efficiency cylinder lubrication with optimised cylinder Lubricating Oil (LO) consumption is available and made possible by the Pulse Lubricating System (PLS).
-4.5.5 The engine has a low-pressure gas admission.
-This is made possible through unique cylinder liners.
-4.6.2 Effective gas pressure handling is made possible by the Integrated Gas Pressure Regulation (iGPR) unit.
-4.6.6 The whole engine can be controlled and operated electronically is made possible by the Flex system (see The Flex system, 1-13).
+4.3.2 A high-efficiency cylinder lubrication with optimised cylinder Lubricating Oil (LO) consumption is available and made possible by the Pulse Lubricating System (PLS).
+4.4.5 The engine has a low-pressure gas admission that is made possible through unique cylinder liners.
+4.5.2 Effective gas pressure handling is made possible by the Integrated Gas Pressure Regulation (iGPR) unit.
+4.5.6 The whole engine can be controlled and operated electronically that is made possible by the Flex system (see The Flex system, 1-11).
 5 Standard data collection and monitoring system is known as the WinGD Integrated Digital Expert (WiDE).
-5.7 An engine integrated second order longitudinal vibration compensator is available and known as the Integrated ELectrical BAlancer (iELBA).
-6.1.2 If contracted and if there is a twin-engine installation, the Synchro-Phasing System ^{a)} (SPS) is available.
+5.7 If contracted and if there is a twin-engine installation, the Synchro-Phasing System ^{a)} (SPS) is available.
 6.8.2 a) It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
 It needs to be contracted.

-Table 1-3 The iCER technology
+Table 1-3The iCER technology

-The iCER system features and components MIM section The iCER technology has different operation modes (see Figure 1-2, 1-8): • gas mode • iCER diesel Tier III mode ^{a)} The iCER diesel Tier III mode, 1-13 can replace an exhaust gas aftertreatment system such as SCR.
-1.3 With the Combustion Stability Mode (CSM), the engine can be operated with gas fuel when the iCER system is not operating.
+The iCER system features and components MIM section The iCER technology has different operation modes (see Figure 1-2, 1-7): gas mode iCER diesel Tier III mode^a) (optional) The iCER diesel Tier III mode, 1-12 can replace an exhaust gas aftertreatment system, such as SCR.
+1.3 With the Combustion Stability Mode (CSM) the engine can be operated with gas fuel when the iCER system is not operating.
 By adding a small part of the liquid fuel, the combustion can be stabilised.
-1.3.3 For the twin-engine installations the Exhaust Gas Cooler (EGC) circulation water system and its treatment can be shared between both engines (see Table 4-1, 1 4-2).
+1.3.3 For the twin-engine installations the EGC circulation water system and its treatment can be shared between both engines (see Table 4-1, 1 4-2).
 4.1 Simple and reliable iCER technology improves engine performance while reducing Greenhouse Gas (GHG) emissions.
-An additional economiser (see Figure 4-23, 1 4-29) can also be installed to recover thermal energy from the hot exhaust gases.
-4.2 The EGC circulation water system cools the recirculated exhaust gas to the required temperature (see Figure 4-7, 🗎 4-8).
+An additional economiser (see Figure 4-17, 1 4-25) can also be installed to recover thermal energy from the hot exhaust gases.
+4.2 The EGC circulation water system cools the recirculated exhaust gas to the required temperature (see Figure 4-4, 4-6).
 4.2.2 The iCER drainage system is used to discharge the excessive water which is produced from the water condensation out of the exhaust gases.
-Depending on the iCER operating mode option, the following arrangements are available: • Arrangement of the iCER drainage system for installations which run the iCER system exclusively in gas mode, • Unified arrangements of the iCER drainage system valid for all iCER operating mode options, • Unified arrangements of the iCER drainage system valid for all iCER operating mode options, 4.2.3 The iCER exhaust gas system is designed to recirculate exhaust gas.
-The required amount of returned exhaust gas is regulated by a closed loop control system (see Figure 4-18, \$\Bigsigm\$ 4-25 and Figure 4-19, \$\Bigsigm\$ 4-25).
+Depending on the iCER operating mode option, the following arrangements are available: Arrangement of the iCER drainage system for installations which run the iCER system exclusively in gas mode, href="#">Image: 4-8 Unified arrangements of the iCER drainage system valid for all iCER operating mode options, href="#">Image: 4-10 4.2.3 The iCER exhaust gas system is designed to recirculate exhaust gas.
+The required amount of returned exhaust gas is regulated by a closed loop control system (see Figure 4-14, \square 4-22).
 4.2.5 a) It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
 It needs to be contracted.